Left-Right Symmetry Breaking in CLIP-style Vision-Language Models Trained on Synthetic Spatial-Relation Data: Generalization in the presence of both left and right textual representations

 We train both the vision and text encoders as 1-layer, 4-head models.
 In this setting, the model does not generalize: at evaluation, the top-2 image--text similarities include sentences containing the correct object pair (XLY, XRY, YLX, or YRX), but the two semantically equivalent descriptions of the correct spatial relationship (e.g., both XLY and YRX) do not both appear among them (App.~\ref{sec_1_1_4_linear_left_right}).
 This empirical observation suggests that single-layer text encoder architectures have insufficient capacity for learning relational structure.
 To increase representational capacity, we add a second layer to the text encoder while keeping the vision encoder at 1 layer, and retrain.
 As in the ``left-only'' setting, increasing the variation in training labels leads to systematic generalization (Fig.~\ref{fig:fig_left_right_representation}(a,b)).

 As shown in Fig.~\ref{fig:fig_left_right_representation}(c,d), analysis of the vision encoder's attention reveals the emergence of left- and right-biased heads, similar to those observed in the ``left-only'' setting (Sec.~\ref{sec_attention_pattern}, \ref{sec_attention_gradient}).
+Ablation experiments confirm that the EP term remains the dominant causal driver of spatial discrimination in this setting, consistent with the left-only case (see App.~\ref{sec_bidirectional_ablation}).
 This suggests that the model encodes relative positions in a manner analogous to the ``left-only'' case.
 When both left and right textual representations coexist, how the text encoder discriminates among XLY, XRY, YLX, and YRX remains unclear due to the complexity in interpreting 2-layer Transformer model.
 Nevertheless, we observe attention gradients in the vision encoder that break left–right symmetry, enabling the model to capture spatial relations.